pupil-labs/pupil-docs/src/invisible/troubleshooting.md

 ---

 # Troubleshooting
 Below you can find a list of issues we have observed in the past and recommendations on how to fix them.
-If the instructions do solve the problem for you, please reach out to us on [Discord](https://pupil-labs.com/chat/) or via email to `info@pupil-labs.com`.
+If the instructions do not solve the problem for you, please reach out to us on [Discord](https://pupil-labs.com/chat/) or via email to `info@pupil-labs.com`.

 ## Pupil Invisible & Companion App